Student Code of Conduct

 The Vice President of Student Life with input from the Student Conduct Administrator and/or Student Conduct and Appeals Committee shall develop policies for the administration of the Student Conduct System and guidelines consistent with provisions of the process.

 Decisions made by a Student Conduct Administrator complete the conduct process, unless a formal appeal is petitioned.
 Decisions made by the Chief Appellate Administrator shall bring to conclusion the formal student conduct system protocol.

 Article III: Proscribed Student Code of Conduct

 A. Jurisdiction of the University Student Code of Conduct

 The University Student Code of Conduct and Community Standards shall apply to conduct that occurs on University premises, at University-sponsored activities, and to off-campus conduct that is deemed to adversely affect the University community and/or the pursuit of its objectives.
 Each student shall be responsible for his or her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if his or her conduct is not discovered until after a degree is awarded).

-The Student Code shall apply to a student’s conduct even if the student withdraws from school while a disciplinary matter is pending.
-The Director of Student Life shall decide whether the Student Code shall be applied to conduct occurring off campus, on a case-by-case basis, at his discretion.
+The Student Code shall apply to a student’s conduct even if the student withdraws from school while a conduct matter is pending.
+The Vice President of Student Life shall decide whether the Student Code shall be applied to conduct occurring off campus, on a case-by-case basis, at his discretion.